-Contributions to defined-contribution plans are tax-deferred, meaning that neither the employer nor the employee pays tax on the initial contributions or accumulating plan earnings.
-However, employees pay when they withdraw funds.
+Contributions to defined contribution plans are tax deferred, meaning that neither the employer nor the employee pays tax on initial contributions or accumulating plan earnings.
+However, employees pay tax when they withdraw funds.
 The major exception is Roth-type defined-contribution plans.
-With these plans, taxes are due on contributions when they are made rather than when the contributions are withdrawn.
+With Roth plans, account holders pay taxes when contributions are made rather than when contributions are withdrawn.

 Burman, Leonard E., William G. Gale, Matthew Hall, and Peter R. Orszag.
 2004.
 “Distributional Effects of Defined Contribution Plans and Individual Retirement Accounts.”
-Tax Policy Center Discussion Paper 16.
+Discussion Paper 16.
 Washington, DC: Urban-Brookings Tax Policy Center.